 Transactions and funds transfers conducted during the preceding six (6) months.
 The Credit Union is not required to search any account holder’s processed checks for payee information related to a named suspect.

 Report to FinCEN.
-If the Credit Union finds an account or transaction identified with any individual, entity, or organization named in a FinCEN request, the Credit Union must report the match to FinCEN by completing the Subject Information Form.
-The Form only requires the Credit Union to place an “X” next to the particular named subject for which a match was found.
-The Credit Union will also provide point-of-contact information.
-The Credit Union will report this information to FinCEN within 14 days of the request via the Secure Information Sharing System (SISS).
+If the Credit Union finds an account or transaction identified with any individual, entity, or organization named in a FinCEN request, the Credit Union must report the match to FinCEN within 14 calendar days using the FI Portal located at https://fiportal.fincen.gov.
+If the Credit Union does not identify any matches, it need not respond to the 314(a) request.

 Use and Confidentiality of Information.
 The Credit Union will not use FinCEN information as the sole determination factor in filing a SAR or to determine whether to establish or maintain an account or to engage in a transaction.
 The Credit Union will not disclose to any person, other than FinCEN or the federal law enforcement agency on whose behalf FinCEN is requesting information, the fact that FinCEN has requested information, except to the extent necessary to comply with the request.
 The Credit Union may share this information under its “Voluntary Information Sharing” policy set forth below.
 The Credit Union will maintain adequate procedures to protect the security and confidentiality of FinCEN information requests.